 Sadly, I never heard from him again.
 I learned shortly before I retired from the Air Force in 1974, that Gene had died the previous year.

-Eugene Strider died in 1973, James Strider in 1993, and Ernest Griffin around 1982.
+Eugene Strider died in 1973 (drowned, at the age of 45), Bob Rocke a year later, James Strider in 1993, and Ernest Griffin in 1990.
 Al Martin is also deceased.
+Charles Strider, who entered the ministry, was the last of the group; he passed away in November 2009.
 Charles summed it all up this way: "It was a long hard road."
-Charles Strider, who entered the ministry, was the last of the group; he passed away in November 2009.

 While the Striders spent most of their recording career backing up female artists, the few recordings under their own name show a wealth of talent.

-Thanks to Todd Baptista, Victor Pearlin, Tony Fournier, Neil Hirsch, David Gordon, Lars Haaland, and Lou Rallo.
+Thanks to Todd Baptista, Victor Pearlin, Tony Fournier, Neil Hirsch, David Gordon, Lars Haaland, Lou Rallo, Mark Cantor, Pat Pasco, and Roger Rossi.
 Discographical information from Ferdie Gonzalez.

 CAPITOL (The Striders)